Dog breath doesn’t smell like roses.

-Some dogs won’t put up with any kind of mouth work.
+Some dogs won’t put up with any mouth work.
 In that case, you can substitute brushing with high-quality dental treats instead.

-Dental chews work in different ways; mechanical treats rub plaque and tartar away with a specialized design.
+Dental chews work differently; mechanical treats rub plaque and tartar away with a specialized design.
 Enzymatic treats use pet-safe enzymes to break down debris at a chemical level.

 Step Three: Change Their Diet

 If canine halitosis is coming from an unhealthy diet, it might be time for a change.
-Make sure you’re feeding high-quality dog food from a company that performs its own feed studies.
+Ensure you’re feeding high-quality dog food from a company that performs its feed studies.

 You should never switch your dog’s food cold turkey.
 Instead, gradually introduce the kibble by mixing it with the old brand.
 Follow these steps for minimal gastrointestinal problems: